Furlong Flynn: Aviation career

 Flynn was later an aircraft executive and was described in a 1977 article by United Press International as having "helped pioneer aviation around the world for almost four decades."
 In 1929, he joined Pratt & Whitney as a trainee on the assembly line.
 Within one year, he was a field service representative, assisting military, airline and other engine customers.

 In the 1930s, Flynn worked at Thompson Trophy and Bendix Trophy races, advising famous pilots such as Jimmy Doolittle and Roscoe Turner.
 He also became good friends with notable aviators Charles Lindbergh, Wiley Post, and Amelia Earhart.

 Flynn's business travels took him throughout the world and totaled over one million miles.
 At the beginning of World War II, he supervised the installation of Pratt & Whitney engines in France for the French Air Force.
 When the country was overrun by the Nazis, Flynn just barely escaped capture, leaving on the last train in Paris and returning to the U. S. by boat from Genoa, Italy.

 In 1945, Flynn became the P&W service manager and assisted airlines in the United States, Europe, Australia and South America as they re-established service post-war.
 He saw the P&W business grow from one floor of an old factory building to a large complex in East Hartford.
-He was the head of a department consisting of more the 800 people, including field service representatives globally.
+He was the head of a department consisting of more than 800 people, including field service representatives globally.
 He retired from being service manager in 1966.